zafariabbas68/SphereStats/README.md

 - **Point-to-line** and **point-to-polygon distances** for geofencing and proximity analysis.
 - **Midpoint calculations** for navigation and routing.

+ Calculating Great-Circle Distance
+The great_circle_distance function computes the shortest distance between two points on the surface of a sphere using the Haversine formula.
+Inputs
+point1: Coordinates of the first point as a tuple (latitude, longitude).
+point2: Coordinates of the second point as a tuple (latitude, longitude).
+Outputs
+The distance between the two points in kilometers or miles (default: kilometers).

 ### **2. Routing and Network Analysis**
 - Compute the **shortest paths** between points on a sphere.
 - Generate **waypoints** along routes for navigation or migration tracking.
 - Calculate **travel distances** along curved paths, such as roads or flight paths.

+Example: Shortest Path Routing
+The compute_shortest_path function calculates the shortest route between two points on a sphere, accounting for the curvature of the Earth.
+Inputs
+start_point: The starting point as a tuple (latitude, longitude).
+end_point: The ending point as a tuple (latitude, longitude). num_waypoints (optional): The number of waypoints to generate along the route.
+Default is 10.
+Outputs
+route: A list of tuples representing waypoints along the shortest path, including the start and end points.

 ### **3. Geometric and Statistical Analysis**
 - **Centroid** and **bounding circle** calculations for multiple points on a sphere.